kagaimiq/jielie/chips/index.md

 It is well-known that JieLi uses completely nonsense chip markings instead of pointing out the real chip name (except maybe in the AC63XX series).

-Actually, they are not the only ones who do that.
-For example, Buildwin does it.
-So does Bluetrum.

-Buildwin is a special exception because they are based in the same city as JieLi (ZhuHai), and, it seems like some people moved from Buildwin to JieLi.

-Actions Semi is also a such exception, altrough idk whether they do put nonsense markings on their chips.

 ### Full list